 Personality/Character

-Energetic and prone to being stubborn and bossy, Pit Bulls need structure and training from an early age to ensure they grow up to become calm, adaptable pets.
-Pit Bulls aren’t always the best with other animals, however, especially other dogs of the same gender.
+Energetic and prone to being stubborn and bossy, Pit Bulls need structure and training from an early age to ensure that they grow up to become calm, adaptable pets.
+Pit Bulls aren’t always the best with other animals, however, especially other dogs of the same sex.
 Their intense nature and strength can lead to issues if Pit Bulls aren’t afforded the affection, socialization, and training that they need.

 Exercise